HenrikDK2/preact-intersection-observer/README.md

 # preact-intersection-observer

-A lightweight Preact hooks implementation of the Intersection Observer API that is fast and easy to use.
+A lightweight Preact implementation of the Intersection Observer API that is fast and easy to use.
 With a gzipped size of less than 0.35kb, this package provides a simple way to detect when an element is within the viewport.

 ## Installation